In the words of Jackie and Brett Kopelan, Rafi’s parents:

 Rafi now deals with many issues brought on by her EB.
 She is in pain a lot.
 She hides it well, but you can see it in the way she walks, the way she stands and sometimes in the way she talks.
 She is anemic, has cardiomyopathy, suffers from osteoporosis, and deals with a mitten deformity which means she is losing the use of her hands.
 She has to get an IV every other month for a blood transfusion, she hates it.
 She is hooked up to a machine every night that feeds her formula through her g-tube and she does not want to rely on it.
 Yet, she goes to school every day and hates to miss even a day.

-Rafaella Lily, or Rafi for short, was born on November 19, 2007 on the Upper West Side of New York City.
-She was a beautiful baby who just happened to be two weeks late.
+Rafaella Lily, Rafi for short, was born on November 19, 2007 on the Upper West Side of New York City.
+She was a beautiful baby who happened to be 2 weeks late.
 Two different doctors told us that the missing skin on her feet and the back of one hand was caused by the fact that she was “overcooked”.
-Six hours later she was taken to the neonatal intensive care unit (NICU) where she spent the next 35 days.
+That was the official diagnosis, “overcooked”.
+Six hours after she was born she was taken to the Neonatal intensive care unit (NICU) where she spent the next 35 days.